Learning Module 03A Exponential Functions

 Do two points always determine a unique exponential function?

 Yes, provided the two points are either both above the x-axis or both below the x-axis and have different x-coordinates.
 But keep in mind that we also need to know that the graph is, in fact, an exponential function.
 Not every graph that looks exponential really is exponential.
-We need to know the graph is based on a model that shows the same percent growth with each unit increase in which in many real world cases involves time.
+We need to know the graph is based on a model that shows the same percent growth with each unit increase in

 How To